starknet-io/starknet.js/www/README.md

 If you need to update some guides, modify the files in `/www/docs/guides` of your branch.
 The administrators of the project will handle your PR:

-### Without creation of a new realease of Starknet.js
+### Without creation of a new release of Starknet.js

 Your modified files will just be merged in `/www/docs/` by the Pull Request.
 If it was merged in `develop`, it will be visible in the official documentation in NEXT.